Jane Eyre

 Synopsis

-A beloved classic and an undisputed masterpiece, Charlotte Brontë's Jane Eyre challenges ideas of class, society, love and religion.
+A beloved classic and an undisputed masterpiece, Charlotte Brontë's Jane Eyre boldly challenges ideas of class, society, love and religion.

 Madame Bovary, Lady Audley's Secret and Lady Chatterley's Lover are also available in this Macmillan Collector’s Library series of gorgeous paperbacks featuring four of the most scandalous novels ever published.